UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

     printf("x = %f\n", x);
 ```

 you will get the result `nan`.
 This stands for "not a number".
+There is no single definition for the result of 0.0/0.0.
+Another long story which I will refrain from telling :)

 > Mathematical Curiosity
 >
-> Did you know that infinity is indeed non a number?
+> Did you know that infinity is indeed not a number?
 It is actually a *limit* (a mathematical concept).
 The rules for limits are not the same for numbers.
 >
 > If you have not done a level-3 mathematics course, then it is unlikely you would have been taught this.
 Don't worry, I don't plan to mention it again, but you might see this in your code